Fweeb/wp-book_widget/README.md

 * iBooks
 * Google Play Books

-A widget for that book appears in your sidebar.
+A widget for that book appears in your sidebar with links to all of the vendors you entered.
 You can add as many book widgets as you would like.

-## Future features
+## Possible future features

 * Inclusion of book price
 * Possibly the ability to add additional vendors
+* Customizable image size for the book cover image
+* Modifications to aesthetics

 ## Installation